gcpeixoto/gcpeixoto.github.io/_pages/consulting.md

 title: Consulting
 ---

 Do you think I can help you with something?
 Let me know!
-Apart from technical opinions, I can give you a hand with the following subjects:
+Apart from technical opinions on subject matters related to my background, I can give you a hand with the following subjects:

 (*Acha que eu posso ajudar você em algo técnico ou com os temas abaixo?
 Entre em contato!*)